-4. MAIN CONSTRUCTION WORKS
+5. MAIN CONSTRUCTION WORKS

-1. Temporary Site Office: The footprint of the proposed garage could be used for this purpose.
+1. Site Office: Part of the existing vacant property will be used for this purpose.
 2. Temporary Storage of Construction Material/Equipment: See areas plotted on the appended TPP.
 3. Construction Exclusion Zone (CEZ): There must be no (a) storage of construction material/equipment or (b) preparation of noxious substances (e.g. cement) in any area designated as the CEZ and enclosed by the TPB.
 4. Before commencing work on site, all operatives must be briefed by the Site Agent/Contract Manager on the importance of protecting both on and off-site trees.
-The basis of this briefing will be the protection measures as set out on the Tree Protection Plan (TPP) including the position of staked and braced Tree Protection Barriers, Scaffold'd Ground Protection and Construction Exclusion Zones.
+The basis of this briefing will be the protection measures as set out on the Tree Protection Plan (TPP) including the position of Tree Protection Barriers and Construction Exclusion Zones.
 As such the TPP shall be clearly displayed on the wall of the site hut/office.
 NB During the demolition and/or construction the Site Agent/Contract Manager will be responsible for all tree protection measures.
 See also Site Supervision Responsibilities below.

-5. SITE SUPERVISION RESPONSIBILITIES
+6. SITE SUPERVISION RESPONSIBILITIES